 After washing it off, my face felt super cleansed and smooth and I feel like this thing actually removed everything!
 And I mean everything, like even the dirt that’s been hiding under my skin, it has managed to scoop up to the surface and remove (lol I don’t know that for sure but it definitely feels like it).

 I don’t have to use too much as two tiny scoops are enough for my entire face and neck.
 I add in half a scoop to go over my brows and/or eye makeup plus my lips.
 I have been using this for almost a month and thankfully, no breakouts or irritations—just pure cleansing goodness!

-For someone who gravely dislikes removing makeup (let’s face it, it’s just a tedious job especially when you’re already dead tired from work/school/something else) but because of this, I find myself always looking forward to going home and starting my routine.
+For someone who gravely dislikes removing makeup (let’s face it, it’s just a tedious job especially when you’re already dead tired from work/school/something else), I find myself always looking forward to going home and starting my routine mainly because of this.

 I’m thinking about also trying the other variants of the Clean It Zero and the cleansing balm from Heimish but right now, I’m extremely happy and satisfied with this product!

 *Disclaimer: I’m not an affiliate of Althea Korea but they have this referral program which means if you purchase from my link, I will be given the same amount (as the discount that you got) that I can then use for future purchase.